anir183/hackathon-java-movie-book-soft/Docs/README.md

 ## Caveats
 * Uses locally stored .txt files for data storing with a hacky custom format
+* Pretty sure the cancellation button on the history page does not work

 ## Quick Run
 Go to the root folder containing the Src/ folder and run the following commands